RECAPEM

 • If a patient doesn’t have an ICD, this may cause recurrent symptoms.
 Depending on the heart rate and cardiac function, symptoms may range from palpitations to recurrent cardiac arrest.

-Pathophysiology electrical storm is a vicious cycle.
+• The electrical storm is a vicious cycle.

-• VT/VF increases intracellular calcium levels, which may be pro-arrhythmic39 .
+• VT/VF increases intracellular calcium levels, which may be pro-arrhythmic 39.

 • Shocks and episodes of cardiac arrest (e.g. treated with epinephrine) may cause myocardial injury.